-“I wish you could too,” I frowned.
+“I wish you could too,” I frown.

-“Then we are going to make the next three days the best days ever,” Mackenzie replied.
-By her tone, you could tell she was smirking.
+“Then we are going to make the next three days the best days ever,” Mackenzie replies.
+By her tone, you can tell she's smirking.
 Going with her plans is like getting in a car to drive when you have never seen one in your life before.
 She always plans something crazy.
 When it was my 16th birthday and I had nothing planned, she arranged hair appointments.
 Appointments to dye our hair.
 I had no clue till pink dye was being slathered onto my head and the hairstylist said, “Ooh I love working with hair like yours!
 No damage, just pure life!”
 For the next month, I looked like a flamingo.
 Because Mackenzie has the perfect skin tone and perfect brown eyes, she rocked the pink hair but I could not.
 If I had a dollar for every time I was asked if I was part of the circus, I think I’d be a billionaire.

 “Should I be concerned?”